zed-industries/zed/docs/src/adding-new-languages.md

 # Adding New Languages to Zed

+TBD: Explain all the steps necessary to add a language to Zed:

+- Link to explanation of how extensions download and install
+- Link to tree sitter in Zed

 ## LSP

 Zed uses the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) to provide language support.
 This means, in theory, we can support any language that has an LSP server.

+- TBD: Document what LSP is, ho

 ## Syntax Highlighting

+TBD: Explain how syntax highlighting works in Zed.

 ### Defining syntax highlighting rules